Characterizing Solute Segregation and Grain Boundary Energy in a Binary Alloy Phase Field Crystal Model: Discussion of Results

-We found that eutectic systems exhibit stronger segregation than those with a lens-shaped (or double-lens-shaped) phase diagram.
+We found that eutectic systems in the PFC model ($w=0.008$) exhibit stronger segregation near $\mu_\psi=0$ or at the same concentrations $\psi_s$ than those with a lens-shaped (or double-lens-shaped ($w=0.088$)) phase diagram.
 This is due to the parameter $w$ in the binary PFC model, which is related to the difference of interspecies bond energy $\epsilon_{12}$ and self bond energies $\epsilon_{11}$, $\epsilon_{22}$ ; that is $w\sim(2 \epsilon_{12}- \epsilon_{11}-\epsilon_{22} )$, where $1$ and $2$ represent the two kinds of atoms present.
 As $w$ becomes smaller, the self-attraction becomes larger, meaning that atoms of type 1 want to be near type 1 atoms and type 2 atoms near type 2.
-This means that a larger degree of segregation in that this material is more energetically favourable.
-This is consistent with what Hondros and Seah who related solute enrichment factors (at the grain boundary) with solute solubility (which is related to $2 \epsilon_{12}- \epsilon_{11}-\epsilon_{22}$) \cite{sutton_interfaces_1995}.
+This implies a larger degree of segregation is more energetically favourable in such alloys.
+This is consistent with what Hondros and Seah who related solute enrichment factors (at the grain boundary) with solute solubility (which is related to $2 \epsilon_{12}- \epsilon_{11}-\epsilon_{22}$) \cite{sutton_interfaces_1995, cahnphysical1983}.
+We observe the same trend in the XPFC model by comparing the $\lambda=0$ and $\lambda=0.2$ cases, where the $\lambda=0.2$ case has lower solute solubility.
+Because the degree of solute segregation at a given chemical potential is similar for both cases, but the average concentration is much lower in the $\lambda=0.2$ case, the segregation per solid solubility (that is, the enrichment factor) is larger for the $\lambda =0.2$ case.